AI Academy

 Through structured learning, hands-on experimentation, and collaborative innovation, we are fostering a culture where faculty lead the transformation.
 The result: engineering education that prepares students not just to use AI, but to shape how AI serves humanity.

-The AI Academy aims to cultivate the mindset shift from fear and misunderstanding to confidence, fluency, and excitement about the future we're building together.
+The AI Academy aims to shift the mindset from fear and misunderstanding to confidence, fluency, and excitement about the future we're building together.

 88%